 This is exactly the same skill set I’ve been teaching people just like you to master over the last 16 years, so that you can take control of your financial destiny.

-When you join us at Wealth Retreat – and that’s really just over a month away- that’s what our expert faculty will be teaching you.
+When you join us at Wealth Retreat – and that’s really just under a month away- that’s what our expert faculty will be teaching you.

 This means that you will be the one in control.
 It means that you will be the one guaranteeing your financial results and you will be the one who can make sure you reach your financial dreams.

 Does this take more effort?